 So What is Yoga, really?
 Yoga is a science of the Self that originated in India.
 It is a truly holistic science designed to address the needs of the individual at every level — physically, emotionally, mentally, and spiritually.
 The deeper my studies have taken me, the more I realize the universality of this system.
 It is a science of the Self that is for every Body.

 My style lends itself well to anyone whom can breath.
 And if you are having a hard time breathing, I have tools to help you reconnect and develop your breath.
 In my experience, the breath is the most healing tool we have, and so we should focus on consciously breathing at least once a day.
+Really, I am curious about your personal narrative, and how you want to live into your future through a new relationship to the present moment.

 Yoga can benefit all humans, but all humans are different, so yoga provides a variety of tools to meet each person’s needs.